 The responsive design in Wells condenses navigation links to a menu link in mobile view.
 You’ll see the navigation sidebar when viewing your site on devices or browsers that are wider than 800 pixels.

-Folder title navigation links
+Dropdown title navigation links

-Similarly, one word folder and page navigation links will appear cut off on computer if they extend past the navigation sidebar's width.
+Similarly, one word dropdown and page navigation links will appear cut off on computer if they extend past the navigation sidebar's width.
 Longer links that contain multiple words, however, will wrap down to a second line.
 Either shorten the term or consider breaking the navigation title into multiple terms.

 Gallery page navigation controls aren't showing